aehng/Lecture-Notes/Module1/Lec09-Mon_Jan_30/README.md

 ## "You keep using that word.
 I do not think it means what you think it means."

-This example illustrates the importance of exercising failure cases while testing.
+When testing software, programmers tend to focus on making the software succeed.
+This example illustrates the importance of testing failure cases, too.

 I like to call code like this *Vizzini Code*.
 Take a look at it and tell me what this `if` statement tests: